-Sophisticated as Hell: Bertie's narration style fits this, being an interesting combination of witty prose and attempts to quote from the classics, with what is essentially Buffy Speak.
+Sophisticated as Hell: Bertie's narration style fits this, being an interesting combination of witty prose, attempts to quote from the classics and Latin or French phrases with what is essentially Buffy Speak.

 Supreme Chef: Anatole, legendary cook to Bertie's Aunt Dahlia.
 All Dahlia has to do to bend Bertie to her will — up to and including stealing the aforementioned cow-creamer for her husband — is threaten him with banishment from her table.

 Take That: Wodehouse didn't like the film adaptation starring David Niven, which flipped Bertie around into a lady's man.
 In one story, Bertie grows a mustache and tries to use David Niven as justification.
 Jeeves tells him in no uncertain terms that Bertie is not David Niven.